Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Experimental data taking conditions

 \subsection{$\pp$ collisions at $\sqs=\tev{2.76}$}

-The data in $\pp$ collisions at $\sqs = \tev{2.76}$ were obtained with a \SI{145}{\micro\radian} beam crossing angle and beam energies \tev{1.38} for each proton.
-Data used in this analysis was taken during LHC Fill 3563 on February 13, 2013.
-The integrated luminosity of the data was \SI{2.36}{\nano\barn^{-1}} after correcting for the live time efficiencies of data acquisition systems~\cite{ATLASPbPb}.
-The trigger scheme, trigger efficiency, and contamination of multihit events were compatible with the $\pPb$ collisions at $\snn=\tev{5.02}$.
-The effects of beam divergence were dealt with the same approach employed in $\pPb$ collisions at $\snn=\tev{5.02}$ (Sec.~\ref{sec:pPb5.02TeV}).
+The data in $\pp$ collisions at $\sqs = \tev{2.76}$ were obtained with a \SI{145}{\micro\radian} beam crossing half angle and beam energy \tev{1.38} for each proton.
+Data used in this analysis were taken during LHC Fill 3563 on February 13, 2013.
+The integrated luminosity for this data was \SI{2.36}{\nano\barn^{-1}} after correcting for the live time efficiencies of the data acquisition system~\cite{ATLASPbPb}.
+The trigger scheme, trigger efficiency, and contamination of multi-hit events were mostly the same as the $\pPb$ collision data at $\snn=\tev{5.02}$.
+The effects of beam divergence were dealt with in the same way as was described for $\pPb$ collisions at $\snn=\tev{5.02}$ (Sec.~\ref{sec:pPb5.02TeV}).